gossard/PowerMerger/README.md

   - **Combined mode:** Use `-FileName <string>` to save all output to a single file.
   - **Separated mode:** Use `-PropertyName <string>` to specify which property on your objects contains the name for each individual file.
   - **Encoding:** Uses PowerShell’s default `Out-File` encoding (see [Encoding](#encoding)).

+  Behavior:
+  - Applies to both modes:
+    - The destination directory (`-DestDir`) must exist (validated).
+    - File names are used as-is; no sanitization.
+Invalid characters will cause an error.
+    - Extension resolution: uses `-Extension` if provided; otherwise:
+      - Combined: inferred from `-FileName` (if present), otherwise from `-TemplatePath`.
+      - Separated: inferred from `-TemplatePath`.
+    - Existing files are overwritten (`Out-File -Force`).
+  - Combined mode:
+    - The file name comes from `-FileName`.
+  - Separated mode:
+    - The file name comes from the object property given by `-PropertyName`; if empty/null, a fallback like `noname(index-XX)` is used.
 - **`New-MergerEmptyProcessor`**: Runs the entire build process but discards all output.
 This is useful for testing or for scenarios where you only need side effects (like the progress bar).

 ### `New-MergerBuild`